-A beautifully designed color picker for Sanity Studio (v3, v4, and v5).
-Pick solid colors or build linear gradients, store values in HEX, RGBA, and HSL, and give editors one-click copy — with minimal configuration required.
+A beautifully designed color picker for Sanity Studio (v3, v4, v5, and v6).
+Pick solid colors, build linear gradients, or control opacity using the Alpha channel.
+Outputs HEX, 8-digit HEX, RGBA, HSL, and HSLA values with one-click copy.

 A highly intuitive color picker for Sanity Studio that supports HEX, RGB, and HSL color formats.